systopia/de.systopia.newsletter/docs/configuration.md

 - *Submit button label*: The form's submit button will have this as a caption.
-- *Preferences URL*: This must be set to the URL of the form for users to manage their subscription preferences and must include placeholders for the profile name `[PROFILE]` and a hash string identifying the CiviCRM contact `[CONTACT_HASH]`.
+- *Preferences URL*: This must be set to the URL of the form for users to manage their subscription preferences and must include placeholders for the profile name `[PROFILE]` and a checksum string identifying the CiviCRM contact `[CONTACT_CHECKSUM]`.
 The URL will be used for links in e-mails generated and sent by the extension to inform users about their subscription and how to manage them.
-- *Unsubscribe to all Mailingslists button*: If you choose to provide that button, contacts can unsubcribe from all mailing lists in your system.
+- *Unsubscribe to all Mailingslists button*: If you choose to provide that button, contacts can unsubscribe from all mailing lists in your system.

 ### Mailing lists